ghy5y6/gmod_libretranslate/README.md

 Introducing LibreTranslate

-(this addon is completely open source)
+(this addon is completely open source, this is the github version)

 get the workshop version here: https://steamcommunity.com/sharedfiles/filedetails/?id=3611412860